tillsanders/openElectionCompassWebsite/README.md

 ::: tip Watch the talk 'Patching Democracy' now!
 2020 was a great year for the project.
-Not only did we see the first big installment in Northrhine-Westphalia with over 120,000 users, and on top of that were also invited to hold a lecture at the [Remote Chaos Experience](https://rc3.world/rc3/event/rc3-40403-patching_democracy/).
+Not only did we see the first big installment in Northrhine-Westphalia with over 120,000 users, but on top of that were also invited to hold a lecture at the [Remote Chaos Experience](https://rc3.world/rc3/event/rc3-40403-patching_democracy/).
 You can find the talk 'Patching Democracy' here in full length: <https://www.youtube.com/watch?v=UGkGsCpC5M8>